TriplEight/substrate-api-sidecar/docker/README.md

 ## Start a chain

-You can start a chain using the commands `make start-statemint` ,this will daemonise the process.
+You can start a chain using the commands `make start-statemint` or `make start-statemine` ,this will daemonise the process.
 To start in the foreground run: `make start-statemint-foreground`.

-The same commands (`start-polkadot` and `start-polkadot-foreground` exist for polkadot).

 Example with statemint, almost fully synced on both chains:
 ```